-Do you provide healthcare to adults with diabetes or hypertension who live in Seminole, Okemah, Jay, Perry, Altus, Hobart, or Enid?
+Do you provide healthcare to adults with diabetes or hypertension who live in Seminole, Okemah, Jay, Perry, Altus, Hobart, Enid, or Sand Springs?

 As an extension of the Double Up Oklahoma (DUO) program, DUO for Health aims to improve fruit and vegetable access and intake among Oklahomans with chronic disease who participate in SNAP.

 We are seeking healthcare partners, who patients view as trusted sources of nutrition advice, to help spread the word about the health benefits of eating fruits and vegetables.

 Empower you patients to eat more fruits and vegetables for better health.

 DUO for Health provides eligible physicians, nurse practitioners, and physician assistants with free patient education materials about the effective use of fruits and vegetables for glycemic and blood pressure control.
 All materials have been designed by a registered dietitian and reviewed by faculty experts at the University of Oklahoma Hudson College of Public Health and the OU-TU School of Community Medicine Culinary Medicine program.

 Hypertension and diabetes are major contributors to morbidity 1,2 and mortality3 in Oklahoma.
 The American Heart Association4 and the American Diabetes Association5 strongly endorse diets that are rich in fruits and vegetables for the management of these conditions.
 A recent study conducted by medical school faculty at the University of Oklahoma and Oklahoma State University found that less than 5% of all Oklahoma adults with diabetes and hypertension are eating the minimum guidelines for fruits and vegetables.6 National research suggests that most adults view their physicians as trusted sources for nutrition information.7 We believe Oklahoma physicians can play a pivotal role in shifting patient views and desires to take control of their health through better eating.